Safe-DS/DSL/docs/DSL/tutorial/workflow-language/README.md

 # Workflow Language

-The workflow language is the part of the Simple-ML DSL that is designed to solve specific machine learning problems.
+The workflow language is the part of the Safe-DS DSL that is designed to solve specific machine learning problems.
 It has the following concepts:

 * [Packages][packages] help avoid conflicts that could arise if two declarations have the same name.
 * [Imports][imports] make declarations in other packages accessible.